The LIA Development Model

 We partner local churches because we believe it is who Christ ordained to carry out the purposes of God.
 We know that long after our work is complete within a community, it is the local church who is left to continue the work.

 Earning capacity and savings are the basis for physical poverty alleviation.
-When one is able to provide for their family, they have more dignity and a better understanding of their self-worth.
+When someone’s able to provide for their family, they have more dignity and a better understanding of their self-worth.
 We focus on economic empowerment opportunities that promote self-sufficiency and innovation to create value in a given economy.

 Social engagement is the basis for breaking the poverty cycle.
 Nothing changes when nothing is changed.
 We work to equip and walk alongside communities as they identify the structural evil that perpetuates their circumstances.
 Furthermore, we encourage our local church partners to fully utilize their unique role in the community by advocating for its most vulnerable members.